isikaykarakus/EmotionClassifier/README.md

 - Implement **multi-label classification** to handle overlapping emotions.
 - Fine-tune with advanced models like **BERTurk** or **XLM-Roberta**.
 - Expand the dataset with more nuanced emotion labels.
-- Deploy the app online using **Streamlit Cloud** for public access.

 ---